Training behavior of deep neural network in frequency domain: Introduction

 We empirically find that, for real datasets or synthetic functions, a DNN with common settings first quickly captures their dominant low-frequency components while keeping its own high-frequency ones small, and then relatively slowly capture their high-frequency components.
-We call this phenomenon \emph{Frequency Principle }\footnote{Almost at the same time, another research \cite{rahaman2018spectral} finds a similar result that ``deep networks with finite weights (or trained for finite number of steps) are inherently biased towards representing smooth functions over the input space'' or simply \textquotedblleft Lower Frequencies are Learned First\textquotedblright . }\emph{ }(F-Principle).
+We call this phenomenon \emph{Frequency Principle } (F-Principle).
 From our numerical experiments, this F-Principle can be widely observed for DNNs of different width (tens to thousands of neurons in each layer), depth (one to tens of hidden layers), training algorithms (gradient descent, stochastic gradient descent, Adam) and activation functions (tanh and ReLU).
 Remark that this strategy of the F-Principle, i.e., fitting the target function progressively in ascending frequency order, is also adopted explicitly in some numerical algorithms to achieve remarkable efficiency.
 These numerical algorithms include, for example, the Multigrid method for solving large-scale partial differential equations \cite{hackbusch2013multi} and a recent numerical scheme that efficiently fits the three-dimensional structure of proteins and protein complexes from noisy two-dimensional images \cite{barnett2017rapid}.

 The F-Principle provides a potential mechanism of why DNNs often generalize well empirically albeit its ability of over-fitting \cite{zhang2016understanding}.
 For a finite training set, there exists an effective frequency range \cite{shannon1949communication,yen1956nonuniform,mishali2009blind} beyond which the information of the signal is lost.
 By the F-Principle, with no constraint on the high-frequency components beyond the effective frequency range, DNNs tend to keep them small.
 For a wide class of low-frequency dominant natural signals (e.g., image and sound), this tendency coincides with their behavior of decaying power at high frequencies.
 Thus, DNNs often generalize well in practice.
 When the training data is noisy, the small-amplitude high-frequency components are easier to be contaminated.
 By the F-Principle, DNNs first capture the less noisy low-frequency components of the training data and keep higher-frequency components small.
 At this stage, although the loss function is not best optimized for the training data, DNNs could generalize better for not fitting the noise dominating the higher-frequencies.
 Therefore, as widely observed, early-stopping often helps generalization.